dagraham/etm-dgraham/README.md

             @j job b &i b
             @j job c &i 3 &p a, b

     Neither `job a` nor `job b` have any prerequisites but `job a` and `job b` are both prerequistes for `job c`.
-Note that the order in which the jobs are listed is ignored in this case.
+Note that the order in which the jobs are listed is irrelevant in this case.

 - Tasks with jobs are displayed by job using a combination of the task and job summaries with a type character indicating the status of the job.
 E.g.,